 5 judges; high and low scores are discarded).
 Typically, a good jumper will probably get about 55

 points per round from the judges, and about 65 points for flying a bit beyond the K point, or 120 points

 total per jump (distance points plus judge points).

 So, in a two-jump event, on ANY HILL, a score of 240 is good.
 The best jumpers will get many more

-points because they’ll fly far beyond the K point; the best often score near 300 points, because the
+points because they’ll fly far beyond the K point; the best often score near 300 points, and a few have

 Since there are jumps of all sizes, converting distances to points creates a standardized scoring system

 regardless of hill size.
 A score of 240 is good, no matter the size of hill you compete on, and if you are